We have a range of causes we support often with significant hands-on contributions.

 Climate Action

 We have been running a Climate & Peace committee for several years, working with the Environmental Sustainability Rotary Action Group, setting an example for the Rotary District.
-Together with advocacy on climate issues, we have several projects including the Climate & Peace Forums.
-Our aim is to also reduce the Club’s carbon footprint and to install solar panels in remote Fiji schools.
+Together with advocacy on climate issues, we have several projects including the Climate & Peace Forums and Adopt-A-Tree.
+Our aim is to inspire members to take action including reducing the Club’s carbon footprint, planting trees, and installing solar panels in remote Fiji schools.

 We have a large emphasis on youth leadership programs, such as Rotary Youth Leadership Awards (RYLA), Youth Exchange, National Science Forum and we will be supporting the Stand Tall initiative founded by our own member Nick Farr-Jones and his wife Angela to support Youth at Risk.

-We have recently placed surplus IT equipment and furniture to assist in equipping an expanding Stepping Stone House (which was founded by one of our members) and sponsor annually a candidate from Stepping Stone House to have the life changing experience of an extended passage on the Young Endeavour.
+We support Stepping Stone House (which was founded by one of our members) via working bees and fundraising, and we annually sponsor a candidate from Stepping Stone House to have the life changing experience of an extended passage on the Young Endeavour.

 International Services